List of Supernatural and The Winchesters characters: Lucifer

 Lucifer, portrayed primarily by Mark Pellegrino, Jared Padalecki, Misha Collins, Rick Springfield and David Chisum, is the second oldest archangel, the first fallen angel, introduced as a recurring character in Season 5 of the series.
 From his prison in hell, he orchestrated events not only seen in Seasons 1 through 4, but decades prior, to eventually lead to his release by breaking the 66 seals.
 In the episode "Sin City", he was described as the 'father' and God of the demons, the one who gave them their form and purpose.
 Azazel reinforced this by referring to him as "My Father" while possessing a priest before slaughtering a convent of nuns.
 However, in "Abandon All Hope", Crowley remarks that Lucifer views demons with contempt and his cannon fodder and will destroy them once he has eliminated humanity.

-In the episode "The End", Lucifer states his fall was the result of refusing God's decree to love humans more than him.
+In the episode "The End", Lucifer claims his fall was the result of refusing God's decree to love humans more than him.
 As a result, God had Michael cast him into hell.
 Ruby also reveals in "When the Levee Breaks" in defiance to God, he turned Lilith into the first demon.
-Both Death and Gabriel have compared Lucifer's hatred of humans to "one big temper tantrum!" because God favored humans over him, his most beloved angel.
+Both Death and Gabriel have compared Lucifer's hatred of humans to "one big temper tantrum" because God favored humans over him, his most beloved angel.
 Lucifer does not like how humans have changed the planet from its original state and hopes to purify it.
 He is also very critical of humans, mostly in how they blame him for their own mistakes, wrongdoings, flaws and failures.
 Creator Eric Kripke has jokingly compared him to a "raging psychotic" version of environmentalist Ed Begley Jr. with "unlimited power".